|

 she wants, she gets all drippy, and says she has a headache,

 or some other pain.
 She makes me sick!"
-Max

 listened sympathetically, occasionally glancing at his watch.
 "Hey,